-The Dreamfields Creative Youth Mentor program provides a critical platform for young rural people and culminates every year in the annual Dreamfields Festival, a festival of youth creativity.
+The Dreamfields Creative Youth Mentor program provides a critical platform for young rural people and culminates every year in the annual Dreamfields Festival at Henty Machinery Field Days, a showcase of youth creativity.

 Somerset Rural Youth Project was established in 1997.
 SRYP helps young people access training and employment opportunities, challenges the isolation of living in rural areas, provides individual support and advice on a range of issues and encourages participation in positive activities.